𝑥ponentialLABS

 Fractal development pipeline with multi-model routing.
 Seven-stage structure from requirements through deployment.

-Kill reason: Two approaches failed.
-OWA/Playwright scrapped.
-Microsoft Graph API dead-ended on Conditional Access Policy.
-Paused until viable API path exists.
+Kill reason: OWA/Playwright scrapped.
+Graph API dead-ended on Conditional Access Policy.

 I take 4–6 clients per year.
 If the fit is right, I'll reach out.